maus-me/woopEssentials/README.md

   All system messages like Startup/Shutdown/Restart warnings and Player join/leave will be in italics.

+  ### Currently supported Slashcommands

+  - /players - Get a list of online players
+  - /date - Get the current ingame date and time
+  - /restart - Show time until next restart
+  - /setchannel - Set the channel to send to/from ingame chat [Admin]

 - Shutdownsystem

   Notice: The shutdown system can only shut the server down, you will need something to automatically start the server when it is shutdown!!!